-A week-long vacation in Costa Rica can cost anything from $1400 to over $2500 per person.
-The price of the trip will be affected primarily by the type of accommodation you choose, and the kind (and the number) of activities that are included in the tour.
-Meals and transportation can also affect the cost of the trip but to a lesser degree.
+While there are many ways to travel frugally in Costa Rica, most travelers agree that Costa Rica is more expensive than the average tropical destination.
+Depending on your itinerary, a week-long vacation in Costa Rica can cost between $1,800 to $4,500 per person.
+The trip price will be affected primarily by the types of accommodation you choose and the kind (and number) of activities included in your tour.
+Meals and transportation can also affect the cost of the trip, but to a lesser degree.

-On average, a week-long trip can cost from $1,400 to $1,550 if it includes mid-priced accommodations and only a few popular activities such as ziplining or nature hikes.
+On average, a week-long trip can cost under $2,000 per person (not including airfare) if it includes mid-priced accommodations and only a few popular activities, such as zip-lining or nature hikes.

-If you are looking to enjoy beachfront lodging, multi-bedroom suites, or more luxurious accommodations, and you want to include exclusive activities such as deep-sea fishing, the price of your trip can quickly increase to over $2,500 per person per week.
+However, as you add more premium requests to your itinerary, such as beachfront lodging, multi-bedroom suites, or exclusively chartered activities such as deep-sea fishing, your trip can quickly increase to over $3,000 per person per week.

-How much does a round trip to Costa Rica cost?
+How much does a round-trip flight to Costa Rica cost?

-On average, there are around 450 weekly flights that come to Costa Rica from the Americas and Europe.
+Costa Rica’s two international airports (SJO in Alajuela/San Jose and LIB in Liberia) receive flights from upwards of 25 different airlines from more than 38 destinations worldwide.
+On average, around 450 weekly flights come to Costa Rica from the Americas and Europe.
 The total amount of flights grows during the high season between December and April.

 How much does lodging cost in Costa Rica?